 - Significantly reduce the size of reports

-Further, the more performance reports and performance indicators you have, the greater is the risk that two or more indicators reported in different reports will contradictory each other.
+Further, the more performance reports and performance indicators you have, the greater is the risk that two or more indicators reported in different reports will contradict each other.
 This can come about either because:

 - The same performance indicator is reported in two or more reports, but the definitions of these indicators are different, or they use different data sources, or